What Do Negative Z Scores Mean

 Importance of Z-Scores

-Z-scores are important because they allow us to standardize data and compare values from different datasets.
+Z-scores are important because they make it possible to standardize data and compare values from different datasets.
 By converting data to z-scores, we can easily compare data points that are originally measured on different scales or have different units.
 This is particularly useful in statistical analysis and hypothesis testing, where we often need to compare data from different populations or samples.
 Additionally, z-scores help identify outliers in a dataset.
 Data points with z-scores far from zero (either positive or negative) are considered outliers because they are significantly different from the rest of the data.

 Examples of Negative Z-Scores